ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/xtify-push-notifications/configuration/android/xtify-android-application-key-ac.html.markdown

 ![xtify and app id](/img/docs/xtify-andkey-plugin.png)
 1. Paste the Application Key into the Android App key field and your Google Project ID obtained earlier into the Android Sender ID field as shown above.

-##Build your App
-Now you are ready to build the final App, ready for testing.
-Do this from the AC Moble Build screen in the AC Console.